gl2668/whichState/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of whichState is to make it easy to find out which American State a phone number belongs to.
+The goal of whichState is to make it easy for you to find out which American State a phone number belongs to.

 ## Installation